anodynos/accesscontrol-re/README.md

 ## Caveats

-- Only the `.grant(accessInfo: IAccessInfo)` (implicitly and only through `AcccessControlRe::addAccessInfo(accessInfo: IAccessInfo)`) and `ac.permission(queryInfo: IQueryInfo)` are supported for now, not the chained fluent methods like `createAny` & `updateOwn` or the `grantsObject` etc. The upside of this is that you can do anything without just those, and they are cleaner and easier to use for DB or bulk creation & querying of permissions than the fluent ones.
+- Only the `.grant(accessInfo: IAccessInfo)` (implicitly and only through `AccessControlRe::addAccessInfo(accessInfo: IAccessInfo)`) and `ac.permission(queryInfo: IQueryInfo)` are supported for now, not the chained fluent methods like `createAny` & `updateOwn` or the `grantsObject` etc. The upside of this is that you can do anything without just those, and they are cleaner and easier to use for DB or bulk creation & querying of permissions than the fluent ones.
  This problem could be solved with an ES6 Proxy, but I wont even bother :-)

 - There is some patching going on, as this is *not a fork* or reworked version of Access Control, just a facade.
 This is actually a very good point, cause Access Control version 2.x is just in `peerdependencies` so its updates on your local version will be picked up.